Supreme Novices’ Hurdle Preview: Tips, Betting Offers and Odds, Cheltenham, 1.30, 10th March 2020

 Noting horses to run well here can a fairly useful guide to future festivals.
 A number of runners have gone on to further Cheltenham success following a win in this race.
 Bula.
 Hors La Loi III and Brave Inca all went on to take the Champion Hurdle.
 Flying Bolt later won the Champion Chase and Vautour took the JLT Novices Chase.
 1968 winner, L’Escargot, went on to win the biggest prizes of all, The Cheltenham Gold Cup (twice) and the Grand National at Aintree.

-Jockey aboard Champagne Fever (2013), Vautour (2014) and Douvan (2015) was fellow Irishman Ruby Walsh.
-That hat-trick allayed to a pair of wins for Paul Nicholls, aboard Noland in 2006 and Al Ferof in 2011, put the man from County Kildare out in front amongst the jockeys.
+Jockey aboard Champagne Fever (2013), Vautour (2014), Douvan (2015) and Klassical Dream (2019) was fellow Irishman Ruby Walsh.
+That lot allayed to a pair of wins for Paul Nicholls, aboard Noland in 2006 and Al Ferof in 2011, put the man from County Kildare out in front amongst the jockeys with six wins.

 Being a novice hurdle contest it is unsurprising that younger runners dominate when looking through the list of previous winners.
 Horses have generally progressed beyond novice hurdling by the time they reach the age of 8.
 That didn’t stop Beau Caprice from taking the prize in 1966 though at the grand old age of 12, making him easily the oldest winner in the history of the race.